Digital Marketing

 • Commission Junction (CJ): An established ecosystem of affiliates allows you to potentially reach over a billion people.

-You can streamline your performance marketing plan by using relevant affiliate marketing tools.
+The bottom line is that you can streamline your performance marketing plan by using relevant affiliate marketing tools.

 Decide on the best channel (or a combination of channels) based on your performance marketing goals.